AbelDelgado/Java-Programs/README.md

-//If using SYSTEM.IN.READ, you need to have: throws java.io.IOException
-//STATIC - create only one function/variable that will be used across the entire class
+If using SYSTEM.IN.READ, you need to have: throws java.io.IOException STATIC - create only one function/variable that will be used across the entire class